kenstratton/word_guessing_game/README.md

 Simple while loop to get input from the user and print it to the screen

-Check it for certain values

-Attempt to find a requested letter in a string

 Keep track of how many times a user has attempted something

-Try to find what letters are not in a string, and likely many other helpful skills to practice!

-It does not have to be perfect, but we should aim to improve ourselves during each project smile!
-Submit your files here in a zip file or submit a link to your GitHub repo as a reminder to me on where to find your files.

 ## Design
 Downloadable in PDF format from the following link: